 Warnings and deprecations are not reported for (a) uses within the defining module, (b) defining a method in a class instance, and (c) uses in an export list.
-The latter reduces spurious complaints within a library in which one module gathers together and re-exports the exports of several others.
+The latter reduces spurious

-You can suppress the warnings with the flag -Wno-warnings-deprecations (page 90).
+You can suppress the warnings with the flag -Wno-warnings-deprecations (page 83).